Krypto-Klaus/prometheus-slurm-exporter/README.md

 # Prometheus Slurm Exporter

-Prometheus collector and exporter for metrics extracted from the [Slurm](https://slurm.schedmd.com/overview.html) resource scheduling system.
+--> Made some changes to use the newest version of Slurm <-- Prometheus collector and exporter for metrics extracted from the [Slurm](https://slurm.schedmd.com/overview.html) resource scheduling system.

 ## Exported Metrics